jokergoo/circlize_book/book/12-nested-zooming.md

 ```

 In above, `f1()` is the code for generating the original plot and `f2()` is
 the code for generating the zoomed plot.
+They can be executed independently.

 To combine the two plots, simply put `f1()`, `f2()` and `corresponance` to
 `circos.nested()` (Figure \@ref(fig:nested-normal)).